makrai/notes/ruckle2010-zero-shot-transfer-self-sup-text-match-massive.md

-* We study the zero-shot transfer capabilities of text matching models on a massive scale, by self-supervised training on 140 source domains from community question answering forums in English
+* We study the zero-shot transfer capabilities of text matching models on a massive scale, by self-supervised training on 140 source domains from community QA forums in English
-* We investigate the model performances on nine benchmarks of answer selection and question similarity tasks, and show that all 140 models transfer surprisingly well, where the large majority of models substantially outperforms common IR baselines.
+* We investigate the model performances on nine benchmarks of answer selection and question similarity tasks, and
+  * all 140 models transfer surprisingly well, where
+  * the large majority of models substantially outperforms common IR baselines
-  * considering a broad selection of source domains is crucial for obtaining the best zero-shot transfer performances, which
+  * considering a broad selection of source domains is crucial for obtaining the best zero-shot transfer performances
-    * contrasts the standard procedure that merely relies on the largest and most similar domains.
-In
+  * contrasts the standard procedure that merely relies on the largest and most similar domains
 * we extensively study how to best combine multiple source domains
   * We propose to incorporate self-supervised with supervised multi-task learning on all available source domains